-The current GPA system in Bangladesh is not much old; rather it started its journey in 2001 by its introduction in the Secondary School Certificate (SSC) examination.
-Later in 2003, it was introduced in the Higher Secondary Certificate (HSC) level.
+The current GPA system in Bangladesh is not much old; rather it started its journey in 2001 with its introduction in the Secondary School Certificate (SSC) examination.
+Later in 2003, it was introduced at the Higher Secondary Certificate (HSC) level.
 But before this system came into being, there existed the Division Evaluation System.

 GPA in Bangladesh